Magnolia blossom in Zagreb

 Back to top

 This is slower than options 1 & 2 because of the time between trains in Vienna, but what's not to like about some time in the Austrian capital?
 This is arguably most comfortable option as the Paris-Vienna & Brussels-Vienna Nightjet trains offer some deluxe sleepers with en suite shower & toilet.
-Each Nightjet runs 3 times a week, giving an option via Paris 3 days a week and via Brussels 3 days a week.
+Each Nightjet runs 3 times a week, but are expected to become daily in autumn 2024.
 In Brussels it's a same-station change, in Paris it's a 7-minute 500m walk between the Gare du Nord and the Gare de l'Est, otherwise both routes are very similar.

 How much does it cost?